josecanciani/pyparser/README.md

 The first implementation will be used to navigate code in Sublime Text.

+# Usage

+Since there's no index to match files to classes, a Config object is needed, so you can define how to convert a class name to a file path.

+    ```python
+    from pyparser.Config import Config
+    from pyparser.navigator.ClassInspector import *

+    def _phpClassToFile(self, className, namespace):
+        """ Converts any class name into a file path where to find it"""
+        return os.path.dirname(os.path.realpath(__file__)) + '/../classes/' + className.replace('_', '/') + '.php'

+    config = Config(_phpClassToFile)
+    inspector = ClassInspector(config, 'MyClassNameToInsect', None)

+    """ This will give you all methods you can access from MyClassNameToInsect (anything you can use from "$this->")"""
+    thisMethods = inspector.getInstanceMethods()

+    """ This returns a raw class object """
+    myClass = inspector.getClass()
+    ```

 # About code parsing

 Since we want this code to be fast and work with "broken" -when editing a file that may not even be saved to disk-, we don't use any complex lexical parser.